RamVasuthevan/Personal-Website/website/projects-I-am-working-on.markdown

 ---
 layout: page
-title: Projects I Am Thinking About
+title: Projects I Am Thinking About or Working on
 header_title: Projects
 ---

+This is a living document with the projects that I am think about, some of which I am working on.
+The ones I think about most and have energy to work on, will become completed projects and ones I don't, will fall off this list.

 - Public domain images of parliamentarians
     - Scrape Library of Parliament's Parlinfo to get all public domain images of parliamentarians